 Gold restorations expand and contract to temperature changes the same as your natural tooth structure.
 This is important to maintaining their fit seal and is also what helps avoid tooth fracture.

-They are the most kind and gentle to gum tissue, and therefore help to prevent gum irritation and inflammation and periodontal disease.
+They are the kindest and gentle to gum tissue, and therefore help to prevent gum irritation and inflammation, and periodontal disease.

-They can give you piece of mind, a strong “whole” feeling of not having to worry about what your next dental disaster is going to be.
+They can give you peace of mind, a strong “whole” feeling of not having to worry about what your next dental disaster is going to be.

 Well-fitting gold restorations have the least likelihood of re-decaying.